getify/You-Dont-Know-JS/async & performance/ch3.md

 } );
 ```

-Even though we wrapped `42` up in a promise that we returned, it still got unwrapped as ended up as the resolution of the chained promise, such that the second `then(..)` still received `42`.
-If we then introduce asynchrony to that wrapping promise, everything still nicely works the same:
+Even though we wrapped `42` up in a promise that we returned, it still got unwrapped and ended up as the resolution of the chained promise, such that the second `then(..)` still received `42`.
+If we introduce asynchrony to that wrapping promise, everything still nicely works the same:

 ```js
 var p = Promise.resolve( 21 );